People

 Our team

-The Center has grown from two faculty co-directors, Peter Bergen and Daniel Rothenberg, to a team of 20 faculty as well as 25 current and former funded fellows.
+The Future Security Initiative has two faculty co-directors, Peter Bergen and Daniel Rothenberg, a team of 22 faculty as well as over 25 current and former funded fellows, and an expanding group of research fellows.
 We work with over 150 affiliated faculty from multiple programs and units at ASU including scholars of political science, history, religious studies, law, engineering, public policy, sustainability, philosophy, international development, security studies, regional studies, and other fields.
 Additionally, we work with dozens of experts based at New America including journalists, researchers, former government officials, former members of the U.S. military, and specialists in international human rights and global humanitarian assistance.

 Co-directors